limjinda/wp-theme-prototype/readme.md

 When you want to use another libraries eg. bootstrap, magnific-popup, owl-carousel etc, to this project.
 Just install with npm install, bower install or yarn install like you used to.
 Then add the library stylesheet path to **lib-css** and **javascript** for the scripts.

-don't forget to run `lib-scss` every time when you added new library 🧐
+don't forget to run `npm run vendor` every time when you added new library 🧐